versioneye/versioneye_sbt_plugin/README.md

 ## API Key

-The VersionEye SBT plugin will be used in Enterprise environments together with [VersionEye Enterprise](https://www.versioneye.com/enterprise).
-That's why it's very important that the URLs are not hardcoded.
-The URL and Port to the VersionEye API has to be configurable.
-Either in the SBT project file itself or in a `versioneye.properties` file for example.
-The corresponding Endpoints at the VersionEye API require an API Key.
-The key has to be configurable as well, either in the SBT project file or a `versioneye.properties` file.

 This plugin can obtain the API key from any of the following property files (in this precedence):

 1. Configured property file in the SBT build (`apiKey in versioneye := "myApiKey"`)